| [ < ] | [ > ] | [ << ] | [Plus haut] | [ >> ] | [Top] | [Table des matières] | [Index] | [ ? ] |

 +-----------------------------------------------------------------+ |‘table-capture’ is a powerful command, but mastering its | |power requires some practice.
 Here are some things it can do: | +---------------------+-------------------------------------------+ |Parse Cell Items |By using column delimiter regular | | |expression and raw delimiter regular | | |expression, it parses the specified text | | |area and extracts cell items from | | |non-table text and then forms a table out | | |of them. | +---------------------+-------------------------------------------+ |Capture Text Area |When no delimiters are specified it | | |creates a single cell table.
 The text in | | |the specified region is placed in that | | |cell. | +---------------------+-------------------------------------------+ |

-, which does the opposite process, the
+By applying table-release, which does the opposite process, the

-contents become once again plain text. table-release
+contents become once again plain text. table-release works as a

-companion command to table-capture
+companion command to table-capture.

-[ < ] | [ > ] | [ << ] | [Plus haut] | [ >> ] | [Top] | [Table des matières] | [Index] | [ ? ] |
+| [ < ] | [ > ] | [ << ] | [Plus haut] | [ >> ] | [Top] | [Table des matières] | [Index] | [ ? ] |

 Ce document a été généré par Eric Reinbold le 23 Février 2009 en utilisant texi2html 1.78.